gcallah/Rationalism/CommonCause/common.md

 neutral... and then, rather than responding to it, instead contends that nationalist conservatives, if only they were honest, would admit that they are really liberals at heart.
-He attempts to make his case here, firstly, by noting that various nationalist conservatives do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in their coalition.
-From those facts, he goes on to argue that:
+The first exhibit in his case is the fact that within nationalist conservatism there are adherents of a number of different religions, and that they appear willing to tolerate such diversity.
+Since nationalist conservatives do not demand complete doctrinal uniformity, Vallier goes on to argue that:

 "Hence the logic of neutrality and toleration unfolds of its own accord.
 By accepting neutrality with respect to religion, they must gradually extend